 For these reasons, Profitable Project Plan now has one offering with a pay in full option and a payment plan option.

 Minimum Viable Product

-I agreed to creating a minimum viable product with maximum value provided.
+I agreed to create a minimum viable product with the maximum value provided.

 In a perfect world, I would have had a beautiful, custom-designed sales page, payment plan options, a complete membership site, every email pre-written, and the content set to drip automatically.
 But in this world, the approach was get this for sale with as little cost as possible and see if it is a viable product, worth investing the time and money needed to fully build it out.

 I looked at the process of getting Profitable Project Plan set up as a potential case study to show clients that you don’t need a fancy website, complicated membership or courseware solution, or anything highly technical to launch a course.
 Demonstrating to clients that you can start small and work your way up to the product/course/offering of your dreams is not only a smart move, but much easier and more cost-effective.

 Here’s what went into making the Profitable Project Plan beta happen:

 I have all of my domain names, email accounts, and a development sandbox hosting account at GoDaddy, so when I needed a URL for this course, I bought it at GoDaddy too.
 I had several ideas for the course name and settled on Profitable Project Plan because it was the only domain name on my list that was available.
 Plus, they’re easy to work with, I can get someone on the phone at any time, and we rarely have any issues.

 The sales page site was built on WordPress with Beaver Builder.
 At Bourn Creative, we don’t use page builders like Beaver Builder for our custom WordPress sites, so I had never used it before.
 I was shocked to see just how easy it was to navigate and use.
 I was able to do everything I needed to get the page dialed in and the course for sale without any knowledge of how the plugin worked, without any code, and without getting Brian involved.